docker/docs/engine/context/ecs-integration.md

 ### Requirements

-AWS uses a fine-grained permission model, with specifil Role for each resource type and operation.
+AWS uses a fine-grained permission model, with specific role for each resource type and operation.

-So that Docker ECS integration is allowed to manage rsources for your compose application, you have to ensure your AWS credentials grant access to following AWS IAM permissions:
+To ensure that Docker ECS integration is allowed to manage resources for your Compose application, you

+have to ensure your AWS credentials grant access to following AWS IAM permissions:

 * cloudformation:*